PaulinaHernandez/PaulinaHernandez/README.md

 I've found a strong passion for AI during the last couple of years.
 Through my different experiences in Project Management and Software Development, I have dedicated myself to learn and build AI and Deep learning projects.

-I love diving into the world of Large Language Models (LLM) and  Convolutional Neural Networks (CNN).
-As for Generative AI, I've play around Generative Adversarial Networks (GANs) this last one just for the love of learning.
+I love diving into the world of Large Language Models (LLM),  Convolutional Neural Networks (CNN) and Generative AI.

 I'm committed to excelling in this field as part of my journey, I just concluded Data Science postgraduate course from the University of Austin Texas and I'm currently studying for my Azure Associate Data Science Certification.